wang-q/intspan/README.md

     -V, --version    Prints version information

 SUBCOMMANDS:
     covered     Covered regions from .ovlp.tsv files
-    help       Prints this message or the help of the given subcommand(s)
+    help        Prints this message or the help of the given subcommand(s) paf2ovlp    Convert minimap .paf to overlaps
+    replace     Replace IDs in .ovlp.tsv

 ```